dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

 ## Installation service

-!!! failure "_i.10.0_ The service should return the correct profiles sent by the mock backend"
+!!! success "_i.10.0_ The service should return the correct installations sent by the mock backend"